Crowded House team up with Mac DeMarco for ‘Whatever You Want’, their first song in a decade | NME

 “Thanks to Mac for working through the pain and showing us redemption,” he added.

 Alongside the single’s release, Crowded House have announced that they will tour New Zealand in 2021.
-There is no word yet on whether they later plan to travel across the ditch for their first Australian shows since 2016.
+There is no word yet on whether they later plan to travel across the ditch for their first Australian shows since 2016, or book shows elsewhere in the world.

 Before their latest single’s release, Crowded House had last shared new music in 2010, with their sixth album, ‘Intriguer’.
 The record was the group’s second since their reformation following the death of foundation drummer, Paul Hester.